|Other Names||Vuriken, Borrellian Hound, Snowpaw|

 Winter wolves attack much as regular wolves do.
 They attack in packs and lunge for vulnerable areas, such as the throat.
 A bite is their only means of attack.

-Winter wolves live and hunt in packs in the wild.
-However, a strong relationship between the borrellians and winter wolves exists.
+Winter wolves live and hunt in packs in the Ice Rock Mountains.
+A strong relationship exists between the borrellians and winter wolves.
 The borrellians often claim vuriken pups and train them.
 Winter wolves make loyal pets and serve the borrellians well as guard dogs, hunting dogs, war dogs and even pack beasts.
 The borrellians prize these canines highly.